dougwithseismic/hypercaps/apps/hypercaps/README.md

 # HyperCaps

-A powerful keyboard remapping tool for Windows that transforms your CapsLock key into a powerful modifier key combination.
+A powerful keyboard remapping tool designed exclusively for Windows that transforms your CapsLock key into a powerful modifier key combination.
 Built with Electron, React, and TypeScript.

+> **Note**: HyperCaps is a Windows-only application.
+It will not work on macOS or Linux due to its deep integration with the Windows API for keyboard handling.

 ## Features